-4. System Overview:
+4.0 SYSTEM OVERVIEW:

-The treatment system is a gravity flow process from the main pond through the serpentine channel to the discharge spillway located at the end of the serpentine channel.
-The flow through the channel is controlled by five siphons in the discharge spillway.
+The treatment system is a gravity flow process from the main pond through the Serpentine channel to the discharge spillway located at the end of the Serpentine Channel.
+The flow through the Serpentine channel is controlled by five siphons, located at the discharge spillway.

-The serpentine channel is connected to the Main Pond by a culvert that is equipped with a gate valve to isolate the channel from the Main Pond.
+The Serpentine Channel is connected to the main pond by a culvert that is equipped with a gate valve to isolate the channel from the main pond.